Esri/java-zip-starter-project/README.md

 ### IntelliJ IDEA

 1. Open IntelliJ IDEA and select _File > Open..._.
-2. Choose the arcgis-java-zip-starter-project directory and click _OK_.
+2. Choose the java-zip-starter-project directory and click _OK_.
 3. Copy the libs, jniLibs, and resources directories from the unpacked SDK zip into the project root.
 4. Copy the unpacked Javafx SDK into the project.
 5. Create a "bin" directory in the root of the project.
 This is where your compiled source will go.